grisuno/LazyOwn/COMMANDS.md

 :returns: None

+## netexec
+Executes netexec with various options for network protocol operations.

+:param line: Not used directly but reserved for future use.

+:returns: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.